-So you’ve decided to go kayaking in Ullswater?
+So you’ve decided to go kayaking in the Lake District or Ullswater?
 Great decision!
 Ullswater is a gorgeous setting for a kayak ride, SUP or canoe.
-You don’t need a permit to paddle here, there are easy launch sites galore, and great parking.
+You don’t need a permit to paddle in the Lake District, there are easy launch sites galore, and great parking.
 And it doesn’t matter if it rains!

 Last year, we’d taken a short break in Ullswater and I’d got up early to watch the sunrise.
 On the way back to our hotel, I saw a couple of women taking a canoe onto the water and I was struck by how perfect and peaceful that must be.

 Inspired by the Canoe Ladies, we spent a few months kayak hunting.
 Because of lockdown it seemed like the whole world was buying kayaks.
 We eventually found two sit on top kayaks from Costco and Shore.co.uk, which were both great options.